Prong4107/scalpel/README.md

 ## Contributing

-Contributions are welcome!
-Please read our contributing guidelines and code of conduct before you start.
+Pull requests are welcome!

+Please try to respect the existing coding style.

 ## License